 que

-Que is the most common relative pronoun and can refer to people, things, or ideas.
-It introduces essential information and works in both restrictive and nonrestrictive clauses.
+Que is the most common relative pronoun and can refer to people, things, or sometimes animals.
+It introduces essential information and can replace quien in many cases.

 el que / la que / los que / las que